 I’m pretty new to the group so I’ve only managed to skim through a handful of members’ blogs.

 Emma Drew’s clearly a popular member of the Money Blogger community.
-It’s cool that she’s been able to quit her job and now earns a comfortable income from her blog as well as initiatives like Matched Betting (something I plan to look into).
+It’s cool that she’s been able to quit her job and now earns a comfortable income from her blog.

 What’s your number one money tip?